jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ![Making iControl REST Request to a Single Trusted Device](./assets/images/f5-apps-openapi-app-devices-icontrol-get-device-info.png)

-Most provisioning tasks are trusted device specific.
-This means the majority of the iControl REST requests will be made though the `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` API endpoints.
+Most iControl REST provisioning tasks are device specific.
+This means the majority of the iControl REST requests will be made though the `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` API endpoints, not to a deployment of multiple BIG-IPs.

-Because requests made to the `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` API endpoints are made to specific iControl REST API endpoints on a trusted device, the HTTP status code, response headers, and body are directly proxied to the client.
-What you see as a status code, response headers, and body returned to your client is exactly what was recieved from the trusted request.
-Sticking to this direct proxy pattern will make the migration of existing iControl REST applications into part of our micro services orchestration ecosystem easier.
+Because requests made to the `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` API endpoints are issued to specific iControl REST API endpoints on specific device, the HTTP status code, response headers, and body are directly proxied to the client.
+What you see as a status code, response headers, and body returned to your client is exactly what was recieved device.

+Sticking to this direct proxy pattern will make the migration of existing iControl REST applications easier as the responses through our application are the same as they would be with devices today.
+The request's simply need to be redirected to our application's `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` endpoints.

+As existing iControl REST applications are decomposed into containerized services, with proper separation of concerns, using a direct proxy pattern with the API Service Gateway makes it easier to add security middleware or sidecar proxies as well.

 ### Exercise #13 - Making Trusted Declarations without Concern for TMOS Roles

 **Step 11.
 Make a Declaration to A Devices in A Deployment**

 What good would our examples be if we didn't come full circle and issue a declaration without concern for TMOS roles?
-Make sure you have included AS3 ny `url` in the `extensions` attribute of your deployment.
+Make sure you have previously included the AS3 url in the `url` list of the `extensions` attribute of your deployment.

 Let's issue an AS3 declaration to a specific device using the `POST` `/devices/{deviceId}/proxy{iControlRestURIEndpoint}` API endpoint.

 We will deploy the sample AS3 declaration from the [AS3 clouddocs example](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/userguide/composing-a-declaration.html#sample-declaration).